 Dr. Allen Mask is well-known throughout North Carolina for his long tenure as the medical reporter and commentator for WRAL-TV/NBC News in Raleigh, where he has covered health and medical news for more than 25 years.
 Combining his role as a physician and journalist, he has won numerous awards for his medical stories which appear on the evening newscasts.
 Dr. Mask is an internist as well as an anesthesiologist.
 He completed two residencies: the first at Massachusetts General Hospital and Harvard Medical School and the second in anesthesiology at the University of North Carolina, where he attended both college and medical school.
 He practiced anesthesiology with Burlington Anesthesia Associates in Alamance County for several years.
 Mask is also the medical director and founder of the Raleigh Urgent Care Center, one of the oldest urgent care centers in North Carolina.
 In addition to his primary practice, he is also the physician for the City of Raleigh, and physician to the artists for LiveNation Entertainment.

-Letha Muhammad (Secretary) is the Co-Executive Director of the Education Justice Alliance (EJA), based in Raleigh, North Carolina.
+Letha Muhammad (Co-chair) is the Co-Executive Director of the Education Justice Alliance (EJA), based in Raleigh, North Carolina.
 Letha is working to advance the organization’s mission to dismantle the School to Prison and School to Deportation Pipeline and to advance equity in public education across North Carolina.
 She believes that working with parents, students, and families that are directly impacted by inequity is one of the most effective ways for her to contribute.
 As such, her work includes engagement and leadership training with parents, students, and community members to ensure they know their rights and how to advocate for themselves and students.
 Working with other community stakeholders and organizations to bring awareness to the issue of school pushout and the criminalization of Black and Brown students is another one of her key roles as co-executive director.
 Letha represents EJA and serves as co-chair on the coordinating committee for Every Child NC, a statewide coalition working to ensure equitable funding for North Carolina public schools.
 Letha is a member of Muslims for Social Justice (MSJ).
 She is a wife and the mother of one school-age child and two young adults and is a proud grandmother to one grandson.

 The Hon.
 David Price represented North Carolina’s Fourth District, the Research Triangle region, in the U.S. House of Representatives from 1987-94 and 1997-2022.
 He is a Polis Distinguished Fellow at the Sanford School of Public Policy, Duke University, and a Professor Emeritus of Political Science at Duke.
 A member of the House Appropriations Committee, Price chaired the subcommittees on Homeland Security (2007-10) and Transportation – Housing and Urban Development (2019-22).
 He particularly focused on investments in mass transit and passenger rail and on enhanced funding for housing for the elderly and people with disabilities, protecting and improving manufactured housing communities, and the Choice Neighborhoods program.
 Price also chaired the House Democracy Partnership (HDP), a bipartisan commission he initiated to work peer-to-peer to support and strengthen representative institutions in emerging democracies.
 He worked extensively with Ukraine, Georgia, Armenia, Moldova, N. Macedonia, Kosovo, Mongolia, Indonesia, Kenya, Tunisia, and Peru, among other partner countries.